Roymuii/R-Visualization/README.md

 # Animation map
-unemployment rate in the United States
+Unemployment rate in the United States